Leoodaviid/exceller/README.md

-# Verve – Modern SaaS Landing Page
+# Exceller – Modern SaaS Landing Page

 ## 🔥 Introduction

-Verve is a modern SaaS landing page and platform template designed for developer tools, automation, and digital product teams.
+Exceller is a modern SaaS landing page and platform template designed for developer tools, automation, and digital product teams.
 It features beautiful marketing pages, pricing, integrations, blog, and more—all with a clean, responsive, and animated UI.

-## 🔗 Live Preview

-## 🎥 Watch the Preview Video on YouTube

 ## 💻 Tech Stack